-Over the span of his career as an educator, Director Peter Gibbon has taught English and history at the high school level, has served for ten years as head of a K-12 school; has taught "The Intellectual Foundations of Education" to graduate students at Boston University's School of Education, has been the director of two NEH Institutes on George Washington, three NEH Institutes on Thomas Jefferson, and four Teaching American History Seminars.
+Over the span of his career as an educator, Director Peter Gibbon has taught English and history at the high school level, has served for ten years as head of a K-12 school, and has taught "The Intellectual Foundations of Education" to graduate students at Boston University's School of Education.
+He has been the Director of two NEH Institutes on George Washington and three on Thomas Jefferson, as well as of four Teaching American History Seminars.
+He was the Director of the 2014 Seminar on Philosophers of Education and will direct the Seminar of the same title in the summer of 2016.
 He is a Senior Research Fellow at the Boston University School of Education and the author of numerous articles in newspapers and scholarly journals.
-Of the philosophers studied in this proposed Seminar, he has published articles on Thomas Jefferson (The Philadelphia Inquirer), on Horace Mann (Education Week) and on William James (Education Week).
+Of the philosophers studied in this proposed Seminar, he has published articles on Thomas Jefferson (The Philadelphia Inquirer), on Horace Mann (Education Week), on William James (Education Week), and on John Locke (Education Week).
 He has a B.A. from Harvard College and a Ph.D. from Teachers College, Columbia, where he studied the history and philosophy of education under Larry Cremin and Diane Ravitch.
-(See Resume in Appendix, page 34)

 Peter Wright will again serve as Project Coordinator and Participant Liaison.
 Wright is an educational consultant, behavioral and school placement specialist.
 Prior to this, he was Director of Guidance and College Placement at Nazareth Academy in Wakefield, Massachusetts.
-A long time classroom teacher, Wright taught AP US History, AP American Government, and Psychology at Malden Catholic High School in Malden, Massachusetts for nine years.
-He has had extensive experience working as Project Coordinator/Participant Liaison in the 2014 NEH Summer Seminar and five NEH Summer Institutes over the last several years.
-(See Resume in Appendix, page 39)
+A long time classroom teacher, Wright taught AP US History, AP American Government, and Psychology at Malden Catholic High School in Malden, Massachusetts, for nine years.
+He has had extensive experience working as Project Coordinator/Participant Liaison in the 2014 NEH Summer Seminar and in five NEH Summer Institutes over the last several years.
+Characteristic of the uniform praise he receives from teachers, one of the participants cited Wright as "a great resource and support person" and another noted he "handled all details with great alacrity."

-Guest speaker Leo Damrosch is Professor Emeritus at Harvard University and author of Jean Jacques Rousseau: Restless Genius, a National Book Award finalist in
+Guest speaker Leo Damrosch is Professor Emeritus of English at Harvard University and author of Jean-Jacques Rousseau: Restless Genius, a National Book Award finalist in 2005.

-2005.
 Charles Glenn is professor of Educational Leadership and Policy Studies at Boston University and former Dean of the School of Education.
 He is the author of The Myth of the Common School, as well as numerous other books on the history and philosophy of education.
 Tim Seldin is President of the Montessori Foundation, formerly head of a Montessori School, and author with Vanessa Davies of How to Raise An Amazing Child the Montessori Way.
-(See Resumes in Appendix.
-Page 40)
+(See All Resumes in Appendix).